-The design and construction of Grade 1-3 cycle trails.
+The primary scope of this guide is the design and construction of Grade 1-3 trails; however, guidance and direction is also provided below for other trails such as MTB and walking.
 The design and construction of 'mountain bike' tracks (Grades 4-6) is very well covered by the IMBA "Guide to Building Sweet Singletrack" 2004 design guide (Refer references section).
 DOC's track design guides are best suited for the design of walking tracks only.